iiasa/python-stub/README.md

 ## Building the docs

-Navigate to the doc folder and run Sphinx.
+Run Sphinx to build the docs!

     make --directory=doc html